danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-03-numeric-string-representation.md

 extension Float: NumericStringRepresentable {}
 ```

-and then apply the extension to this protocol instead of `CVarArg`
+then apply the extension to this protocol instead of `CVarArg`:

 ```swift
 public extension NumericStringRepresentable {